Pago Pago, American Samoa: Epidemics, succession, and social change (1839–1849)

+Early American interest and unratified treaties (1839–1872)

 As early as 1839, American interest was generated for the Pago Pago area when Commander Charles Wilkes, head of the United States Exploring Expedition, surveyed Pago Pago Harbor and the island.
 Wilkes' favorable report attracted so much interest that the U.S. Navy began planning a move to the Pago Pago area.
 During his time in Pago Pago, Wilkes negotiated a set of "Commercial Regulations" with the matais of Pago Pago under the leadership of Paramount Ali'i Mauga.
 Wilkes' treaty was never ratified, but captains and Samoan leaders operated by it.

-Rumors of possible annexation by Britain or Germany were taken seriously by the U.S., and the U.S. Secretary of State Hamilton Fish sent Colonel Albert Steinberger to negotiate with Samoan chiefs on behalf of American interests.
+Rumors of possible annexation by Britain or Germany were taken seriously by the US, and the US Secretary of State Hamilton Fish sent Colonel Albert Steinberger to negotiate with Samoan chiefs on behalf of American interests.
 American interest in Pago Pago was also a result of Tutuila's central position in one of the world's richest whaling grounds.

 On August 8, 1844, Archibald Wright Murray wrote a letter recounting how the Tutuilans, at one point, prepared to vacate their settlements and negotiate with the French while taking refuge in the highlands.
-Recognizing Pago Pago Harbor as the island’s most significant lure for European powers, they planned to cede it to France in return for a pledge safeguarding Tutuila’s independence.
+Recognizing Pago Pago Harbor as the island's most significant lure for European powers, they planned to cede it to France in return for a pledge safeguarding Tutuila's independence.

-In 1868 the Polynesian Land Company - the first major American enterprise in the Samoan Islands - was founded to speculate in real estate.
-Company agent James Stewart championed Pago Pago as the South Pacific’s best harbor and an ideal commercial depot, urged local chiefs to petition for U.S. annexation, and sought greater American involvement; Washington showed little interest, the firm’s holdings were auctioned, and the company collapsed.
+In 1868 the Polynesian Land Company—the first major American enterprise in the Samoan Islands—was founded to speculate in real estate.
+Company agent James Stewart championed Pago Pago as the South Pacific's best harbor and an ideal commercial depot, urged local chiefs to petition for US annexation, and sought greater American involvement; Washington showed little interest, the firm's holdings were auctioned, and the company collapsed.

 In 1871, the local steamer business of W. H. Webb required coal and he sent Captain E. Wakeman to Samoa in order to evaluate the suitability of Pago Pago as a coaling station.
-Wakeman approved the harbor and alerted the U.S. Navy about Germany's intent to take over the area.
+Wakeman approved the harbor and alerted the US Navy about Germany's intent to take over the area.
 The U.S. Navy responded a few months later by dispatching Commander Richard Meade from Honolulu, Hawaii to assess Pago Pago's suitability as a naval station.
 Meade arrived in Pago Pago on and made a treaty with the Mauga for the exclusive use of the harbor and a set of commercial regulations to govern the trading and shipping in Pago Pago.
 He also purchased land for a new naval station.
-High Chief Mauga of Pago Pago stated his wish for the village to be recognized as Tutuila Island’s capital.
+High Chief Mauga of Pago Pago stated his wish for the village to be recognized as Tutuila Island's capital.

+In 1872, the chief of Pago Pago signed a treaty with the US, giving the American government considerable influence on the island.